energyapps/quiz-template/js/data/quizzer/README.md

 ## Installation
 Their are several dependencies for this script to execute on your machine.
-All of these ought to load/install on your first run of the script, so you shouldn't have to do anything other than to add this folder in your Documents folder.
 You may need your admin password handy in order to proceed.
 If the installation doesn't work, contact me!

+1. In the quizzer directory, right click on the `installation.sh` file and select Open With > Terminal.app
+2. Process should run and not through errors.

 ### Dependencies
 - [csvstat](https://csvkit.readthedocs.org/en/0.9.1/)